U.S., Cuba restore ties after 50 years

 CRITICS CHALLENGE OBAMA

-Obama said Cuba still needed to enact economic reforms and uphold human rights among other changes but that it was time for a new approach.
+Obama said Cuba still needed to enact economic reforms and uphold human rights among other changes, but he said it was time for a new approach.

 Critics said Cuba should not be rewarded, having yet to change, and the path to completely normal ties is strewn with obstacles, in particular lifting the embargo that the White House said Obama would like to see dismantled by the time he leaves office in 2017.